Updated on: December 1, 2022

 - File backup (local backup only).

-However, I was less happy to find that Intego’s “anti-phishing protection” is just a feature that checks whether the built-in protections on Chrome, Firefox, and Safari are active — In other words, Intego doesn’t offer any additional protection of its own.
+However, Intego is missing anti-phishing protection, which is a critical internet security feature.
+Its “anti-phishing protection” is just a feature that checks whether the built-in protections on Chrome, Firefox, and Safari are active — In other words, Intego doesn’t offer any additional protection of its own.

 Intego Mac Premium Bundle X9 improves macOS’s internet security tools in every way — it has excellent malware scanning and a really good smart firewall.
 I also really like the parental controls and file backup, which both offer a ton of customization options that macOS doesn’t include.
 All of Intego’s plans come with a 30-day money-back guarantee.